DE-RSE/de-rse.github.io/_posts/2020-01-31-derse20-goes-bazaar.md

 We encourage you use the topic bazaar especially if plan to submit a workshop proposal!
 Please don't leave this until the last minute, as collaboration takes time.

 The **deRSE20 Topic Bazaar** can be found at **<https://bit.ly/deRSE20-bazaar>**.

+The deRSE20 Call for Contributions opens on Monday, 03 February 2020.